-Dewesoft temperature data loggers and temperature recorders allow accurate temperature logging from any temperature sensor type like thermocouples, RTDs, and thermistors.
-Temperature loggers are modular by design and can expand from 1 to 1000's of temperature measurement points.
+Dewesoft temperature data loggers and temperature recorders allow accurate temperature logging from any temperature sensors type like thermocouples, RTDs, and thermistors.
+Temperature loggers are modular by design and can expand from 1 to 1000's temperature measurement points.

 The solution enabled the Alpine development engineers to monitor if the temperature was stable or not.
 They could locate hotspots, identify the exact component or device causing the heat, and observe the effects of alterations, e.g., dissipation of the airflow.

 The Dewesoft data acquisition solution even offers additional benefits as it can combine infrared thermal cameras, with other inputs: